ChartsCSS/ChartsCSS.org/src/components/wrapper.md

 }
 ```

-In addition you can add any CSS, for example you can add your brand logo in the background.
+In addition, you can add any CSS to style the chart.
+For example, add your brand logo in the background.

 ```css
 #my-chart .bar {